MagicMirrorOrg/MagicMirror/Collaboration.md

 - never merge without someone having approved (approving and merging from same person is allowed)
 - wait for all approvals requested (or the author decides something different in the comments)
 - never merge to `master`, except for releases (because of update notification)
+- merges to master should be tagged with the "mastermerge" label so that the test runs through

 ## Issues